Taking probiotics with fiber-rich meals boosts their benefits

 Here’s why: food helps probiotics survive by neutralizing stomach acid.
 Exposure to more concentrated stomach acid (low stomach pH) can kill probiotics before they even make it to the intestine.
 It’s a bigger factor than transit time (Tompkins et al., 2011; Del Piano et al., 2011).

-Don’t take on an empty stomach or after meals
+Don’t take after meals

 Recent studies on non-enteric coated probiotics showed that (Tompkins et al., 2011):